 If you want to head out onto the open road with two wheels, then taking your CBT test in Swansea should be your first step.
 We currently have one CBT test centre operating in the Swansea area.

 Motorcycle Training Wales are based in Neath, just off junction 43 of the M4.
 The instructors at Motorcycle Training Wales are all trained to an incredibly high standard and have plenty of experience - so you can be sure you’re getting quality service.
 Motorcycle Training Wales also run a second training centre, located in Pontypridd.

-Once you’re on the school’s off-road training area, you’ll get your first opportunity to ride a bike.
+Once you’re in the school’s off-road training area, you’ll get your first opportunity to ride a bike.
 First, your instructor will show you how to get the bike off and on the stand, and they’ll make sure you can push the bike around safely.
-They’ll then show you the basic controls of your motorcycle, before you’ll get the chance to perform slow speed maneuvers around set courses.
+They’ll then show you the basic controls of your motorcycle before you’ll get the chance to perform slow-speed manoeuvres around set courses.
 Once you’ve mastered this, it’s time to head out onto the road.

 For your on-road training, you will be paired with one other student.
 You’ll be out on the roads for a minimum of two hours, where you’ll take it in turns to lead, so the instructor can get a good look at both of you.
-If you’ve shown yourself to be a confident and safe rider, you’ll be handed your CBT certificate upon you return.
-Here’s a more in-depth guide to the CBT.
+If you’ve shown yourself to be a confident and safe rider, you’ll be handed your CBT certificate upon your return.
+Here’s a more in-depth Guide To The CBT.